Court adjourns Lawan, Otedola alleged bribery case till June 21 - Nigeria Today

 He said this was to strengthen the judicial system and allow justice to run its course.

-Adegboyega Awomolo, the Prosecuting Counsel led Jagaban Jagaban, a member of the House of Representatives and a former Chairman, House Committee on Drug, Narcotics and Financial Crime in evidence against the defendant.
+Mr Adegboyega Awomolo, the Prosecuting Counsel led Hon.
+Jagaban Jagaban, a member of the House of Representatives and a former Chairman, House Committee on Drug, Narcotics and Financial Crime in evidence against the defendant.

 He said that his relationship with Lawan was the same that exists among House of Representatives members, adding that he never had any other relationship with him.